ravil99/Creating-Image-from-A-scan-data/README.md

 # Creating-Image-from-A-scan-data
 Hello!
-This is my research project I have made in 2018-2019 autumn semester.
+This is my research project I have made in the 2018-2019 autumn semester.
-The goal of my project was create image of an object from A-scan data measured from ultrasonic sensors.
-So, consider it like ultrasonic flaw detector or ultrasound machine.
+The goal of my project was to create image of an object from A-scan data measured from ultrasonic sensors.
+So, consider it like an ultrasonic flaw detector or an ultrasound machine.

 Now I will explain how does it work: